sparklingpandas/sparklingpandas/README.md

 =========

-Make sure you have the SPARK_HOME enviroment variable set correctly, as SparklingPandas uses this for including the PySpark libraries
+Make sure you have the SPARK_HOME enviroment variable set correctly, as SparklingPandas uses this for including the PySpark libraries.

+Some SparklingPandas components are built on the JVM, if building from source you can compile these run `./sbt/sbt assembly`.

 Other than that you can install SparklingPandas with pip and just import it.
 The primary unit of SparklingPandas is a PRDD (Pandas Resillent Distributed